jeronica-perry/jeronica-perry/README.md

 - 💞️ I’m looking to collaborate on ... career advancing training and materials; codespaces for my new blogspot via WP!
 - 📫 How to reach me ...via linkedin https://www.linkedin.com/in/jeronicaperry
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...
-Myspace,Bebo, BlackPlanet,Tumblr: circa 90s and early 2000s social media platforms, introduced me to HTML and themepage developing.
-This sparked my interest in coding/developing.
+Myspace,Bebo, BlackPlanet,Tumblr: circa 90s and early 2000s social media platforms, introduced me to HTML code for themepage design.
 <!---
 jeronica-perry/jeronica-perry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.